DigixGlobal/lite-dgx-contract/README.md

 * No transfer fees
 * No demurrage fees
 * ERC-20 and ERC-677 compliant
-* Rate of DGX/LiteDGX will decay over time due to the demurrage fees on the underlying DGXs in the contract.
+* Rate of DGX/LiteDGX will appreciate over time due to the demurrage fees on the underlying DGXs in the contract.
 This rate can be read from calling `getDgxLdgxRate` and divide the result by 10^9

 ### Test